r3dm4st3r/traefik-plugin-ip2location/README.md

 - Traefik v3.0 or higher
 - Go 1.21 or higher (for building from source)
-- MaxMind GeoIP2 database file (.mmdb format)
+- IP2Location BIN database file (.bin format)

 ## No External Dependencies

 This plugin is designed to work with Traefik's plugin system, which does not support external Go module dependencies.
-The plugin includes a built-in MMDB reader implementation using only Go's standard library.
+The plugin includes a built-in IP2Location BIN reader implementation using only Go's standard library.
 This ensures compatibility with Traefik's plugin loading mechanism.

 ## Building from Source